 Theatre Directors work for a theater company, school, or other theatrical organization.
 Duties include creating the vision and scope of a show or tour, auditioning actors and staff members when needed, hiring technical staff when necessary, providing rehearsal space and time to employees when available, collaborating with others in a team environment when necessary, directing staff during performances, and taking responsibility for the success of each project.
 The minimum educational requirement for this position is a bachelor’s degree, but many individuals entering the role have a master’s degree or doctorate.

 The Best Theatre Director Resume Samples

-These are some examples of job descriptions we have handpicked from real Theatre Director resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Theatre Director resumes for your reference.

 - Created initial drafts of Focus Group Curricula, and the Print and Radio messaging for our Social Marketing Campaigns.

 - Handled all contracts for the Social Marketing Campaigns and for performance spaces, vendors, and consultants.

 - Directed over twenty productions of literary classics, Broadway and off-Broadway plays, original works, and musicals from concept and script to final curtain in regional theatres, community, and high schools.